DigitalProducts/codeception-module-remoteupload/readme.md

 # Codeception Remote File Attachment Helper

-This module helps to upload files when using webdriver via remote connection.
+This module helps to upload files when using webdriver via remote connection when using codeception.

 ## Getting started